Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Supersymmetric lattice models

 where ${\bf A}_{\rm I-II}$ and ${\bf A}_{\rm II-I}$ are the off-diagonal blocks that describe the connections between subgraph ${\rm I}$ and ${\rm II}$ and vice versa.
 Upon squaring, taking two steps in the graph at a time, the next-nearest neighbors of vertices in one subgraph are then necessarily also in the same subgraph, bringing the squared adjacency matrix into block-diagonal form

-where each block describes the coupling within one the two subgraphs.
-Therefore, the original bipartite graph {\sl decomposes} upon squaring its adjacency matrix into two distinct subgraphs which are not connected any more -- a procedure which we have visualized in Fig.~\ref{fig:lattice-construction-plaquettes}.
+where each block describes the coupling within one of the two subgraphs.
+Therefore, the original bipartite graph {\sl decomposes} upon squaring its adjacency matrix into two distinct subgraphs that are not connected anymore -- a procedure which we have visualized in Fig.~\ref{fig:lattice-construction-plaquettes}.